Health Minister praises leading Swansea cancer centre

 - APS basis- New data - For the year ending Quarter 1 2015, 19.7 per cent of 19-24 year olds were estimated to be NEET, compared with 19.8 per cent for the year ending Q1 2014.

 The definitive source for estimates of the proportion of young people who are NEET in Wales is the annual statistical first release (SFR).
-The APS data provides users with timelier, but less statistically robust, statistics.
+This bulletin provides users with timelier, but less statistically robust, statistics.

 - Statistical first release ‘Participation of young people in education and the labour market’ using education data sources and the Annual Population Survey.